vedangwartikar/smart-lab-assistant/README.md

 $ python main.py
 ```

 Once the code gets running on the PC, commands can be issued on the Slack channel in natural language.
-These commands will be interpreted on the server PC which will initiate the respective automation scripts
+These commands will be interpreted on the server PC which will initiate the respective automation scripts.

 ## Functionalities